Sugar Tax: Is it a little too late?

 You can see from the above table that the ‘big players’ Coca-Cola and Pepsi have chosen not to alter their recipes, but what has this meant to the retail price?
 Well earlier in the year Coca-Cola cheekily announced that it would reduce their 1.75l bottle to a 1.5l bottle.
 Not only this, but they would also increase the price by 20p!
 This doesn’t sound as such a sweet deal does it?

 Yes for all you sugar lovers out there, a sugar tax isn’t looking good.
 But the bigger picture is that the government want to reduce the stress and strain we have on our NHS.
-This sugar tax will hopefully deter some people from consuming as much sugar, cut it out all together or to switch to alternatives (lo han guo – hint, hint, nudge nudge).
+The sugar tax will hopefully deter some people from consuming as much sugar, cut it out all together or to switch to alternatives such as Lo Han Guo by Buddha Fruit.
 With alarming rates of type 2 diabetes on the horizon it has been a long time coming.
 Diabetes UK have stated that 12.3 million people are at an increased risk to this disease, imagine the implication this would have to our health system if this forecast became a reality.

 Time will tell if a sugar tax clamp down will have a similar effect in the UK.
 It will also be interesting to see if in years to come this decision will help ease demand towards our health care system.